py-bootcamp/learn-python-with-tdd/hello-world.md

 E       TypeError: Hello() takes 0 positional arguments but 1 was given
 ```

 Python provides great error messages.
-In this case the Python is telling you what you need to do to continue.
+In this case Python is telling you what you need to do to continue.
 We have to change our function `Hello` to accept an argument.

 Edit the `Hello` function to accept an argument of type str (string)